proog128/jswin/README.md

 Terminates the process.
 Set `status` to `0` to indicate success.
 Use another status code to indicate failure.

-`DLLObject.getProc(procName, signature, callingConvention) returns `DLLProc`
+`DLLObject.getProc(procName, signature, callingConvention[, returnType]) returns `DLLProc`

 Retrieves the function named `procName` from the DLL.
 When calling the function from JavaScript, the arguments are converted as specified in `signature`. `callingConvention` must be `"stdcall"` or `"cdecl"`.
+The returned value is converted according to `returnType`.
+If `returnType`is not given, `i` is assumed.

 `signature` is a string in which each character specifies the C compatible type of an argument.
 The following types are supported:

 * `i` integer
+* `u` unsigned integer
 * `c` ANSI string
 * `w` wide character string
 * `s` struct or array

+`returnType` is a string with length 1.
+The following types are supported:

+* `i` integer
+* `u` unsigned integer
+* `v` void (function returns `undefined`)

 JavaScript strings are converted to UTF-8 encoded, null-terminated byte arrays (C strings).
 Structs or arrays have to be supplied as `ArrayBuffer`.
+Passing `null` instead of string or array is converted to NULL pointer.

 `DLLProc(...)` returns `number`